-Yes, as long as you and your dog abide by the rules.
+Yes, some polling stations allow dogs inside as long as you and your dog abide by the rules.
 According to guidance from the Electoral Commission, dogs can enter polling stations in an “accompanying” role, but they are not allowed to be “free-range” inside or to disrupt the vote.

 According to the BBC, where a voter has two or more dogs and keeping control of them may be tricky while casting the ballot, polling station staff may hold the dogs’ leads.

 Can I take my cat, horse, rabbit, snake with me to vote?

 Horses and ponies should be tethered up outside the polling station.

 No guidance has been issued by the Electoral Commission on any other animals, so it’s best to ask the presiding officers should you wish to bring your cat or other pet along with you.

 Can I take a photo of my dog when I go inside the polling station to vote?